Smars-Bin-Hu/AMOD-5410-team-project-ecommerce-DWH/README.md

 **Background:**

-**Goal:** To build a data batch processing datawarehouse,including data ingestion, cleaning, storage, modelling, analytis and scheduler.
+**Goal:** To build a data batch processing datawarehouse, including data ingestion, cleaning, storage, modelling, analytis and scheduler.
 Use tech stach as below.

 ## 🚀 Tech Stack